Frances1996/HFFST/README.md

+## Code Reference & Citation
-This implementation is based on [TRIPLEX](https://github.com/NEXGEM/TRIPLEX).
+This implementation is based on the publicly available code from [TRIPLEX](https://github.com/NEXGEM/TRIPLEX).
-Original authors: Youngmin Chung, Ji Hun Ha, Kyeong Chan Im, Joo Sang Lee.
-License: MIT.
+The original work is described in the paper:

+@inproceedings{chung2024accurate,
+  title={Accurate Spatial Gene Expression Prediction by integrating Multi-resolution features}, author={Chung, Youngmin and Ha, Ji Hun and Im, Kyeong Chan and Lee, Joo Sang}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={11591--11600}, year={2024}
+}

+We appreciate the authors for sharing their code and research.